3CZPlay/nostdress/README.md

 # Nostdress

-Federated Lightning Address Server (with NIP57 Zap support)

-## How to run
+Server Lightning Adres (s podporou ZAPů - NIP57)

+## Jak spustit

-1. Download the binary from the releases page (or compile with `go build` or if you want to compile for another system ,like a linux webserver:   `env GOOS=linux GOARCH=amd64 go build`   )
+0.-1.
+Download the binary from the releases page (or compile with `go build` or if you want to compile for another system ,like a linux webserver:   `env GOOS=linux GOARCH=amd64 go build`   )

+1. `git clone https://github.com/3CZPlay/nostdress/` `go build` or if you want to compile for another system ,like a linux webserver:   `env GOOS=linux GOARCH=amd64 go build`   )

 2. Set the following environment variables by placing a .env file in the folder or copy .env.example to .env and adjust it to your needs.

-New parameters in this fork:
+Nové parametry v tomto forku:

-> The (`NOSTR_PRIVATE_KEY`) in the parameters should be in bench32 format (`nsec..`) and it should be a new one.
+> (`NOSTR_PRIVATE_KEY`) in the parameters should be in bech32 format (`nsec..`) and it should be a new one.
 It is needed to sign messages only, so does not need and should not be your main account key.

-> (`NIP05`) will run a NIPO5 instance so that users that register with their NPUB can use their Lightning address for validation in Nostr as well.

-> (`GET_NOSTR_PROFILE`) is still experimental and should be left on false in case it causes errors.
+> (`NIP05`) spustí NIPO5 instanci, to uživatelům dovolí ověřit jejich NPUB na Nostru s LN adresou použitou na posílání satů.

+> (`GET_NOSTR_PROFILE`) experimentální, měla by zůstat na hodnotě `false`.
 The idea is to provide the Nostr Profile picture to wallets that support it.

 > (`FORWARD_URL`) can be left unset and satdress will work as before.
 If set, the main Page will be forwarded to the given url.
 The interface can then be accesed at domain.org/lnaddress